 The idea of a map, with which you might be most familiar, is also an abstraction.
 Geographic maps are abstractions of the world we live in and phenomena on, within, or above its surface.
 As abstractions, maps allow features in the real world to be represented in paper, digital media, and databases, allowing us to calculate, present, and better understand the relationships that objects in the real world have with one another.
 In this course, you will learn about two primary types of maps: reference maps and thematic maps, defined more completely in Chapter 3.

-Registered Penn State students should return now to the Chapter 1 folder in Canvas to take a self-assessment quiz About Maps.
+Registered Penn State students should return now take the self-assessment quiz About Maps.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.